PHP-2560/pre-class-work-2018-meghanpeterson/Week 02/pre-class-02.md

 4. We'd now like to compare the properties of each of our vectors.
 Begin by creating a vector of the means of each of our five distributions in the order we created them and saving this to a variable name of your choice.
 Using this and other similar vectors, create the following scatterplots and explain in words what is going on:
     a.
 The five means versus the five rates used to generate the distribution.

+vec.1 <- c(mean(exp.draws.1), mean(exp.draws.0.2), mean(exp.draws.5), mean(exp.draws.7.3), mean(exp.draws.10))
+ratevec.1 <- c(lambda=1, 0.2, 5, 7.3, 10)
+In the plot in which x= the five means and y= the five rates the data shows an association in which the data is right-skewed and shows a negative association.

     b.
 The standard deviations versus the rates.

+sdvec.1 <- c(sd(exp.draws.1), sd(exp.draws.0.2), sd(exp.draws.5), sd(exp.draws.7.3), sd(exp.draws.10))

+For the plot in which x= the five standard deviations and y= the five rates, the plot looks the same as the the plot comparing the means with the rates.
+It is a negative association that is right-skewed.

     c.
 The means versus the standard deviations.

+plot(vec.1, sdvec.1)
+For the plot in which x= the means of the data and y= the standard deviations of the data the plot shows an outlier at 5 and the results are condensed toward the left of the graph.

 For each plot, explain in words what's going on.